Projects per year

 -

-- School of Politics, Philosophy, Language and Communication Studies - Professor of Political & Social Theory
+- School of Politics, Philosophy and Area Studies - Professor of Political & Social Theory

 - Cultural Politics, Communications & Media - Member